Countly/countly-sdk-documentation/ios/next.md

   </p>
 </div>
 <p>
   <span style="font-weight: 400;">You can integrate the Countly iOS SDK using CocoaPods.
 For more information, please see the </span><a href="https://cocoapods.org/pods/Countly"><span style="font-weight: 400;">Countly CocoaPods page</span></a><span style="font-weight: 400;">.
 Please ensure you have the latest version of CocoaPods and your local spec repo is updated.
-For Notification service extension targets, please ensure your Podfile uses something similar to the following sub specs:</span>
+For Notification Service Extension targets, please ensure your Podfile uses something similar to the following sub specs:</span>
 </p>
 <pre><code class="ruby">target 'MyMainApp' do
   platform :ios,'10.0'